< tap to go back to guide menu

 How Competency-Based Pay Works

-Competency-based pay replaces annual wage/salary increases, and makes it possible for employees to potentially receive increases more frequently than annually by identifying skills they need or want to develop, completing training, and then demonstrating use of those skills, or competencies, in their work.
+Competency-based pay replaces annual wage increases, and makes it possible for employees to potentially receive increases more frequently than annually by identifying skills they need or want to develop, completing training, and then demonstrating use of those skills, or competencies, in their work.
 The process is as follows:

 Performance Evaluation and Pay Flow Chart